scharantej/dataplex-oda/02-lab-guide/03-organize-your-data-lake.md

 #### 1.3.3.
 IAM permisions for Dataplex Zone creation

 To add a zone, you must be granted IAM roles containing the dataplex.lakes.create IAM permission.
 The Dataplex specific role roles/dataplex.admin can be used to grant add permissions.
-[Link to docs](https://cloud.google.com/dataplex/docs/iam-and-access-control)
+[Documentation](https://cloud.google.com/dataplex/docs/iam-and-access-control)

 <hr>